mukhtarmid/Data-Extractor/README.md

-# QuotesDataset
+# ScrapingDataset
-Quotes datasets for the open source community from the goodreads website.
+Scraping Dataset for the contribution to open source community